2019/20 | Conestoga College

 Program Curriculum Sequence

-Apprentices are placed on a waitlist for school based on their 'Program Start Date' with the Ministry of Advanced Education and Skills Development (MAESD).
-When it is the apprentice's turn to go to school, MAESD is responsible for mailing the "Offer of Classroom Training" to each apprentice approximately 90 days prior to the start date of class.
+Apprentices are placed on a waitlist for school based on their 'Program Start Date' with the Ministry of Training, Colleges and Universities.
+When it is the apprentice's turn to go to school, MTCU is responsible for sending the "Offer of Classroom Training" to each apprentice approximately 90 days prior to the start date of class.
 Conestoga College does not control when an apprentice is sent an "Offer of Classroom Training".
 In addition, the apprentice must be a member in good standing with the Ontario College of Trades (OCOT) throughout their apprenticeship in order to remain eligible to receive an "Offer of Classroom Training".
-MAESD is also responsible for sending the Employment Insurance (EI) reference code directly to block release apprentices.
+MTCU is also responsible for sending the Employment Insurance (EI) reference code directly to block release apprentices.

 Apprentices are required to track their on-the-job progress in an "Apprenticeship Training Standard" from OCOT.
 Please note that faculty and staff at Conestoga College are not permitted to sign off any skills in the training standard.